koknat/dif/README.md

                               Make sure you use 'single-quotes' instead of double-quotes For example, to convert all spaces to newlines, use:
                                   -search '\s+'  -replace '\n'

+                              If case-insensitive search is needed, also use option -case

        -replaceTable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces